 Six points

-You suffer from incontinence (either bladder or bowel) and you need someone to help you to manage it or clean yourself afterwards.
+You experience incontinence (either bladder or bowel) and you need someone to help you to manage it or clean yourself afterwards.

 Eight points

-You suffer from incontinence (both bladder and bowel) and you need someone to help you to manage it or clean yourself afterwards.
+You experience incontinence (both bladder and bowel) and you need someone to help you to manage it or clean yourself afterwards.